In Articles, Personal Resources

 alcohol-mood-swings

-Drinking Alcohol and Mood Swings of Varying Degrees
+Alcohol Mood Swings

 In the short-term, alcohol can have noticeable effects on a person’s mood and behaviors.
-Someone under the influence may feel stronger emotions than normal or experience more dramatics highs and lows.
+Someone under the influence may feel stronger emotions than normal or experience more dramatic highs and lows.
 It is not uncommon for someone drinking to feel:

 • Excited and happy